valpackett/clj-configurator/README.md

 Isn't that awesome?
 It converted log-level to a keyword because that's what type was in the default.
 Same with max-connections (number).

+## License

+Copyright © 2013 Greg V <floatboth@me.com>
+This work is free.
+You can redistribute it and/or modify it under the
+terms of the Do What The Fuck You Want To Public License, Version 2,
+as published by Sam Hocevar.
+See the COPYING file for more details.